 "Firmly opposed to war, Duchess Satine of Mandalore heads The Council of Neutral Systems.
 Obi-Wan Kenobi investigates rumors of the resurgence of the so-called Death Watch on her planet."

-On this day in 2011, Primeval aired the sixth episode of its fourth season.
+On this day in 2011 (in the United Kingdom), Primeval aired "The Brave Bride."
+Officially, this served as the six episode in the program's fourth season.
 According to our friends at IMDB.com, here's the relevant plot points for those interested:

 "Doglike Hyenadons come through an anomaly in the basement of a stately home and when the team go to investigate they meet ex-ARC worker Jenny Lewis,who is about to get married in the hall.
 It is a true epiphany for Jennifer's groom,unaware of her background,as he and other terrified guests watch Jenny and her old colleagues push the creatures back through the portal.
 Jess saves Becker from being killed by a booby trap rigged up by Ethan,whose police record from 1900 shows him to be a wanted assassin and anarchist in his own time.
 Matt learns that Emily was once the subject of a marriage of convenience before promising his expiring father, Gideon,that he will catch Ethan."